pashmaklang/pashmak/README.md

 the value
 ```

-to declare consts, you only need to put a `&` in the name of variable.
+to declare consts, you only need to put a `&` in the name of variable(location of that is not important).

 ```bash
 $&const1 = 123